LouisMazel/maz-ui/apps/docs/docs/composables/use-form-validator.md

    */
   mode?: 'eager' | 'lazy' | 'aggressive' | 'blur' | 'progressive'
   /**
-   * Reference to the component or HTML element to associate and trigger validation events
+   * Vue ref to the component or HTML element for automatic event binding
+   * Use useTemplateRef() for type safety
+   * Automatically detects interactive elements (input, select, textarea, button, ARIA elements, etc.)
-   * Necessary for 'eager', 'progressive' and 'blur' validation modes */ ref?: string
+   * Necessary for 'eager', 'progressive' and 'blur' validation modes */ ref?: Ref<HTMLElement | ComponentInstance>
   /**
    * Identifier for the form
    * Useful when you have multiple forms on the same component